andrewharp/ComfyUI-EasyNodes/readme.md

 - LLM-based debugging: optionally have ChatGPT take a crack at fixing your code
 - Set node colors via Python argument (no JavaScript required)
 - Add preview text and images to nodes via show_text and show_image Python functions, no JavaScript required.
+- Automatically create nodes with widgets to set the fields of existing Python objects.
 - Tooltips and deep links to node source code
 - Bug fixes